National Insurance Contributions (NICs) What Are They?

 You start paying National Insurance contributions when you’re 16 and earn over £184 a week in paid employment, or if your self employed and make a profit of over £6,515 a year.

 The National Insurance class you fall under is worked out by your employment status and how much you earn.
+Our UK team will be able to delve into details and offer advice on retirement planning.

 Below is a table showing what employment status of each class is.